ecovillage/cabler/README.md

 #### Locations

 Locations should help you understand where e.g. cables end or where devices can be found.
+Locations can be nested (a location can have a *parent* and multiple *child* locations, like a place can have some buildings which can have some rooms).

 #### Devices